 This article may contain compensated links.
 See our full disclosure here

-This week we’re talking to someone who did an Italy trip from the top to the toe.
+On an Italy trip from the top to the toe you will experience the diversity that makes Italy so amazing and keeps us coming back.
 It’s always great to hear how others go about doing things.
 It often sparks new ideas and maybe a different way of looking at how and where you’d like to travel.

 What you’ll learn in this episode

 - In the South of Italy, it’s better to drive or take a tour, as the public transport system is not as good as in the North and Central Italy – where traveling around independently is much easier